Floor Conveyors

 - or guided on workpiece carriers

-Typical features
+Typical Functions

 - horizontal transport of loads

-- Buffering and accumulation of conveyed material
+- buffering and accumulation of conveyed materials

-- Transfer to other conveying equipment
+- transfer to other conveyor systems

 - Integration into automated processes

-Automatic mode
+Automatic Operation

-- The transport speed is constant or adjustable
+- Conveying speed is constant or adjustable

-- Transfers are made automatically
+- Transfers are performed automatically

-Manual operation is primarily used for:
+Manual mode is primarily used for:

 - Maintenance work